 Before purchasing your drivetrain components, you’ll want to make sure that they have the same beltline.
 Generally, the placement of the rear cog is set and cannot be adjusted.
 Cranksets can usually be adjusted a few millimeters closer and further from the frame.

 For example, if your Rohloff internal gear hub has a beltline of 54.7 mm, you’ll want to purchase a crankset that has a beltline of 54.7 mm.
-You can probably get away with 1 mm difference.
+You can probably get away with a 1 mm difference.

-- Your frame must be stiff enough- Bike frame manufacturers must test their frames to prove that they are strong enough to support the tension of a belt drive.
+This combination is a dream for many cyclists.
+In order to pair a belt drive with an internal gear hub, your frame must be sufficiently stiff.
+Bike frame manufacturers test their frames to prove that they are strong enough to support the tension of a belt drive.
 This involves a specialized testing jig.
 Frames that pass the test will be advertised as ‘belt drive ready’ or some equivalent advertising term.
 Alternatively, you can check out Gates’ list of approved frames linked above.

 Belt Drive with Pinion Gearbox

 If you’re not a fan of internal gear hubs, Pinion offers a unique alternative.
 These hubs mount at the crankset to specially designed frames.
-These gearboxes are designed for use with a belt drive.
+These gearboxes are designed for use with a belt system.
 They offer a wider range of gearing than most other drive systems.
 The main drawbacks are the cost and weight.

 Tensioning Belts

-The belt tension depends on several factors including how powerfully you pedal, frame stiffness, and whether you use an internal gear hub or single speed.
-To tension your belt properly, you’ll need some way to measure the tension.
-For this, you have two options:
+The ideal belt tension depends on several factors including how powerfully you pedal, frame stiffness, and whether you use an internal gear hub or single speed.

 - Belt tensioning gauge- This tool can give you a more accurate measurement than a smartphone app.
-You can buy the Gates Tension Gauge on Amazon.

 Exactly how you tension your belt depends on the type of belt tensioner that your bike uses.
 Usually, all you’ll need is an Allen key and a wrench.
 Eccentric bottom brackets sometimes require some kind of spanner to turn them.
 The sizes depend on your setup.